appcues/mobile-pattern-showcase-app/README.md

 After the build is complete, the CLI will prompt you to automatically download and install the it on the iOS Simulator.
 When prompted, press `Y` to directly install it on the simulator.

-### Download and install an existing development build
+### Download and install an existing development build from EAS

 If you're just running the app, you can download an existing development build: